Workflows

 • Overwrite Values: Toggle on to replace existing values.
 Toggle off to only replace blank values on an update.
 This is commonly set to false to retain existing data and only add missing data.

-Set Task Property
+Set Task Detail Item

 • The {EVALUATE:} function may be used in this field.
 See the Evaluate page for examples of how to use this function.